Last reviewed on 18th April 2022

-University mortgages can be a great way to both making an income and helping a child on to the property ladder, but there are risks involved.
+University mortgages can be a great way to both make an income and help a child on the property ladder, but there are risks involved.

 100% LTV mortgages are very risky.
 If your property drops in value, then you could be left in negative equity.
 This isn’t a great position to be in as you’ll struggle to remortgage or cover the balance of the loan if you decided to sell.
 You then risk losing any savings you’ve deposited as security.
 Even worse, you could also lose your home if your security is in the form of equity.

 The rates for student mortgages are generally higher than regular mortgages.
 This is largely due to the increased risk lenders are facing.
 Furthermore, lenders are aware you’ll be making an income from the property so in theory, should be able to cover slightly higher interest rates.

 Letting rooms to students is a very competitive market, with many landlords keen to make a profit.
 You should be prepared for a worst-case scenario, such as having empty rooms or void periods, as this is a possibility.
-Would you be able to repay the loan each month if some rooms were left empty?
+Would you be able to repay your mortgage if some rooms were left empty?
 Lenders will no doubt do their own assessments, but you also need to have a contingency if things go wrong.